JustinGOSSES/justingosses-website/data/morepages/code.md

 - Finally attempted to organize my side projects a bit with a <a href="https://github.com/JustinGOSSES/sideproject_planning/blob/master/README.md">README</a> that splits out what is active, stalled, or just in idea phase.
 - Wrote a little draft Observable notebook that takes your location and uses text-to-speech web API and a geology API called Macrosoft to <a href="https://observablehq.com/@justingosses/stratigraphy-speech">tell you verbally about the geology of the rocks where you are</a>.
 This was prompted by a tweet by <a href="https://twitter.com/DynamicWebPaige">DynamicWebPaige</a> wanting an audio book about local geology she could use on a train and a previous Observable notebook by <a href="https://observablehq.com/@ananya-roy/stratigraphy-visualizer">Ananya Roy</a>.
 - Redoing my website.
 I've been using a WordPress based site for 6 year and trying to recreate it in Next.js & tailwind.css with deployment to Azure Static Web Apps.

-### Side-Projects over the last couple months
-- LLM Assisted Geology Descriptions of Arbitrary Locations = LAGDAL. https://github.com/JustinGOSSES/LAGDAL with live site that might or might not still be up as its not free to run. https://app-lagdal.azurewebsites.net/